-He specialises in all aspects of property litigation and property dispute resolution.
-His areas of expertise include landlord and tenant disputes, business lease renewals, rent and service charge recovery, possession proceedings, and dilapidations claims.
+Ed specialises in all aspects of property dispute resolution.
+His areas of expertise include landlord and tenant disputes, business lease renewals and terminations, possession claims and development disputes.

-Ed has written several articles for industry publications such as the Estates Gazette, Property Week, and the Property Law Journal.
+Ed has written several articles for industry publications including the Estates Gazette, Property Week and the Property Law Journal.
 He is a regular contributor to the Sunday Times 'Home Help' column and delivers seminars to real estate clients.

-He joined Russell-Cooke as a trainee in 2003, qualified in 2005 and was promoted to senior associate in 2014.
-In 2020, he was promoted to the partnership.
+He joined Russell-Cooke as a trainee in 2003 and was promoted to the partnership in 2020.

-- Successfully settled £1.8m dilapidations claim for office tenant.
+Successfully settling £1.8 million dilapidations claim for office tenant

-- Acted for developer in seeking removal of telecoms mast to enable a development project.
+Acting for various developers in seeking removal of telecoms masts to enable development projects